- Presentation materials for the meeting of representatives of the Medical Devices IVD Committee held on December 8, 2022 have been released.

 The total cost of medical care for Japan in the fiscal year of 2019 was 43.3 trillion yen, up 0.8% from the previous year.
 In many other respects, the main challenges remain as before, including changes to the overall disease profile driven by the ageing of the population and a rise in chronic conditions, and the promotion of medical innovation in parallel with controls on medical costs.
 However, healthcare delivery is becoming extremely complex, because of labour shortages stemming from the decreasing birth rate and an ageing population, shortages of specialists in ICU (Intensive Care Unit) pathology, and the decline in business, or business failure, of a significant number of hospitals and clinics.

-In order to improve the situation, it is important to promote medical system reforms and technological innovations centred on digital health so that stable supply will not be hindered even by coronavirus.
+In order to improve the situation and for the increase in raw material prices triggered by the Russian-Ukrainian war, as well as supply uncertainty and the sharp rise in exchange rate fluctuationsit is important to promote medical system reforms and technological innovations centred on digital health so that stable supply will not be hindered even by coronavirus.
 In addition, the EBC believes there is important to shift from “medical care to treat illness” to “healthcare to maintain health and prevent illness”, and to promote the utilisation of medical information and the efficiency of medical services.
 In digital healthcare, it is important to detect early abnormalities by monitoring health conditions, make accurate and definitive diagnoses, securely share diagnosis results, and realise timely and efficient medical services.
 We believe that introducing and instilling these services in society as a system will reduce the burden on patients.
 At the same time it will also reduce medical expenses, increase the healthy population and labour force, and eventually lead to social and economic growth.

 Innovative European medical equipment, materials and services can help Japan to meet its healthcare challenges.
 To do this, Japan should align its regulations and processes with international standards, allow use of European approvals and data, and improve the predictability of the reimbursement system.
 Moreover, information on the Japanese medical care system should be provided internationally in multiple languages to encourage more overseas businesses to participate in the Japanese market.